 The University of Miami will assist with a student’s education expenses by billing for any available Florida Prepaid College Program funding directly to the Florida Prepaid College Board.
 Florida Prepaid participants may authorize the University of Miami to request a payment disbursement option that best matches your needs and current savings in the plan.
 We encourage participants to authorize a payment that will facilitate your financial planning objectives for your student’s enrollment at the University of Miami.

-The University of Miami requires new students to complete the “Florida Prepaid College Program Authorization Form.'"
+The University of Miami requires all students requesting FLPP to complete the “Florida Prepaid College Program Authorization Form" each academic year.
 In addition to this form, all students who plan to use their prepaid funds must contact Florida Prepaid at 1-800-552-4723 option 2, and request a separate Florida Prepaid “Transfer Form."
 Upon your request, Florida Prepaid will mail the Transfer Form to you.
 The purchaser of the plan must complete this form and return it directly to Florida Prepaid.
 It is necessary that Florida Prepaid have this Transfer Form on file in order for students to use Florida Prepaid funds at the University of Miami.

 Policy on Previous and Unpaid Balances